gatzjames/insomnia-plugin-graphql-codegen-import/README.md

 ![](./docs/installation.gif)
 - Open [Insomnia](https://insomnia.rest/) > Preferences > Plugins
-- Type `insomnia-plugin-graphql-codegen` and install the plugin.
+- Type `insomnia-plugin-graphql-codegen-fixed` and install the plugin.

 ## How it works